Kuuuube/kanjigrid/README.md

 - `copyonclick` Copies kanji when clicked on instead of searching in a web browser or note browser.

-- `browseonclick` Opens the note browser when clicking on kanji instead of searching in a web browser.
+- `browseonclick` Opens the Anki note browser when clicking on kanji instead of searching in a web browser.

 - `saveimagedelay` The delay in ms to wait when resizing the image if `saveimagequality` is not 1.
 Setting this to a higher value may help mitigate crashes.